scikit-adaptation/skada/README.md

                         LogisticRegression().set_fit_request(sample_weight=True))
 ```

-Finally SKADA can be used for estimating cross validation scores and parameter
+Finally SKADA can be used for cross validation scores estimation and hyperparameter
 selection :

 ```python